March 1

 Furthermore, it also serves as the primary lead-generation source for most online marketers.

-With this in mind, it is advantageous to understand the different types of emails and their purpose before planning your email marketing campaigns.
+Considering this, you must understand the different types of emails and their purpose before planning your email marketing campaigns.

-Notably, welcome emails thank new subscribers for signing up while letting them know the types of email content they can expect in the future and the frequency with which they will receive them.
+With this in mind, welcome emails also let them know the types of email content they can expect in the future and the frequency with which they will receive them.

-2. Newsletters
+2. Email Newsletters

-• Helping your audience solve a particular problem
+• Providing tips and advice that help your audience solve a particular problem

 • Offering exclusive discounts and promotions